Free Tips, News & Tutorials Delivered to Your Inbox!

 Another advantage of creating online courses is that you don’t need to make a significant investment upfront.
 Suppose your course demands video lectures and instruction.
 You can get started with a few pieces of equipment like a camera, tripod, and microphone.

 You can host your courses using hosted platforms like Skillshare or host them using LMS plugins for free.
-The only real investments can your course’s marketing and advertising cost.
+The only real investment is your course’s marketing and advertising cost.

 9. No qualification required